ipfs/devgrants/open-grants/ipfs-rust/README.md

     3. Rustdoc tests are passing on all code-level comments
     4. Differences between Rust’s implementation and Go or JS are explained
 6. There are passing conformance tests, approved by Protocol Labs
-7. There is an updated version of the library published to https://crates.io

 ### Out of Scope